Blindcrake: Climate

 The Isel valley has a temperate climate like much of the UK.
-However it is one of the driest and sunniest parts of the Lake District.
+However, it is one of the driest and sunniest parts of the Lake District.
 Summers are typically warm with some rain, with late spring to mid-summer tending to be the driest time of the year.
 Winters can be mild and wet, but due to the areas topography, a cold winter such as the winter of 2009–2010 will give the area lower temperatures and much more snow than areas further north and west.
-The sheltered valley acts as a frost hollow in winter, with regular temperature inversions leading to valley fog whilst higher up the slopes of the valley it stays clear.
+The sheltered valley acts as a frost hollow in winter, with regular temperature inversions leading to valley fog while higher up the slopes of the valley it stays clear.
 In summer the south facing slopes and sheltered valley bottom will achieve warmer temperatures than surrounding areas, but this is lost with rising elevation due to the cooling effects of increasing height above sea level.